CeliaSagas/Lidar-Net/WriteUp.md

 # Lidar-Net
 3D Object Detection with point-cloud LiDAR for Autonomous Driving Vehicles

+**Abstract**

 Autonomous driving vehicles require consistent object detection methods in order to make decisions in real time in response to environmental variables.
 Light Detection and Ranging (LiDAR) is a remote sensing method for determining variable using eye-safe laser beams which can provide consistent images for object detection, regardless of environmental factors like weather or light conditions.
 The goal for this project is to develop a deep learning model that can consistently detect vehicles in point clouds recorded from LiDAR scans.

 **Design**